Monday, December 26, 2011

 Half way up the coast we turned west toward Assisi a town famous for its old buildings but especially for being the home of St. Francis of Assisi who was considered to be the patron saint of animals.
 An amazing town.

 After two days of intense site-seeing, it was time to move on.
 We headed toward the north-western part of Italy just below Genoa, a large industrial city.
-On the way we did a slight detour so Daniel and Jojo could see the Leaning Tower of Pisa.
-A second time for us and still appearing underwhelming as it did the first time.

 “Do you have a relative in Canada?”
 I asked.